Designing for Diverse Communities

 Much like the need to engage with people, good design needs to engage with the fabric of the neighborhood.
 Nueva Esperanza’s mix of building types, the relationship between scale and location within the development, the pedestrian experience, and the connection to amenities that surround the site are all informed by the community context.

-SEA designed the development to foster a sense of community, breaking buildings into smaller neighborhoods called “colonias”.
+SEA designed the development to foster a community sense through inclusive architecture and design.
+We break buildings into smaller neighborhoods called “colonias”.
 The colonias each have an outdoor plaza and a unique identity, and they are linked together by a common design element, el paseo, a path that starts at one edge of the site and ends at the community building.

 Examples of feedback being applied in our design are found throughout the development.
 Both communities expressed an interest in a community garden and the Somali community specifically noted how sharing food and cooking together is a great way to connect across cultures.
 Alongside the community garden, we incorporated piñata poles in outdoor plazas, picnic areas, and a large meadow able to host soccer games and large outdoor gatherings based on feedback that we received.